OWASP ZAP 2.4: Open Source web security scanner

 OWASP governance

 The project is part of the OWASP Foundation, non-profit.
-Development is community-driven with contributors worldwide.
-Checkmarx from 2018 to 2024 sponsored Simon Bennetts as lead; from 2024 the project enters the Software Security Project (SSP).
+Development is community-driven with contributors worldwide and Simon Bennetts as project lead.

 Use in the SDLC